FutureMarkRwanda/BA_Notes/Networking/ACL_Configuration_Notes.md

 - **Testing**: Test ACLs with `ping` or `traceroute` before deployment to verify behavior.
 - **Documentation**: Comment ACLs with `remark` (e.g., `access-list 100 remark Allow HTTP`) for clarity.

-Scenario: A network admin uses named ACLs with remarks and logging to filter traffic, regularly auditing with `show access-lists` to maintain security and performance.
+A network admin uses named ACLs with remarks and logging to filter traffic, regularly auditing with `show access-lists` to maintain security and performance.